InnovateForVegas/doc-org-howtos/doc/en/github.md

 Should you sign your commits? **Yes**.

-Code for Vegas Foundation will be leaning heavily toward encryption, security, authentication, and all of these other readily-available technologies and methods and protocols that have existed for decades, but which many do not use!
+Innovate for Vegas Foundation will be leaning heavily toward encryption, security, authentication, and all of these other readily-available technologies and methods and protocols that have existed for decades, but which many do not use!
 We aim to change this to make a more secure and privacy-aware Smart City!

 What is a signed commit?
 Read here: